Preview Email Content

 Applications close on 2 December each year but late applications will be considered where spaces are available.

 To apply for this programme please:

-If you feel you have gained your learning through on the job experience talk to us about recognition or assessment of prior learning .
+Alternatively, if you feel you have gained your learning through on the job experience talk to us about recognition or assessment of .